|

 right through.
 The stop lights are similar, though more dangerous,

+thing.
 There is also a lot of honking.
-However, at a first glance, this
+However, at a first

-appears very rude by our standards, but it actually part of their
+glance, this appears very rude by our standards, but it actually part of

-driving system.
-All of the roads through the city are crooked, narrow,
+their driving system.
+All of the roads through the city are

 Anyway, Dr. Hammad had